quantxt/api-docs/README.md

 ## Theia API documentations; Overview and Definitions

 **Theia** is a managed solution to mine and retrieve Entities* or Typed Entities** out of unstructured data.
-The following goes over details of submitting data mining jobs via a RESTful API.
+In the following we cover details of configuring and submitting data mining jobs via a RESTful API.

 ***Entity** : An entity is a word or phrase and *can be* associated with a meaning.
 For example, "AWS" is an entity and it can be associated with "Amazon Inc."

 ****Typed Entity** : An entity that is meaningful only if it co-occurs with a number or date or another entity.
 For example, "Net Revenue" is considered a Typed Entity only if it is found in a context where the actual revenue dollar value is reported: